 Exchanging gifts is not normally practised in business; however, corporate gifts may be exchanged at Christmas time.

 Mauritians prefer to be provided with brochures and CIF price lists.

-Government purchases over a set threshold value are effected through the Central Procurement Unit and this process can be lengthy at times.
+Government purchases over a set threshold value are undertaken through the Central Procurement Board and this process can be lengthy at times.
 In the case of the business community (private/corporate) this is not the case as they are free to shop around for the best deal.

 Setting up in Mauritius

 Mauritius offers a business-friendly environment and the Mauritius Board of Investment has a special counter to assist companies looking at establishing themselves in the country.

 - All businesses must be registered with the Companies Division and can be done online.

 - Occupation permits are required to enable non-nationals to work and live in Mauritius.